Arizona Border Security and Community Recovery Act

 B. The commission shall:

-1. Develop and implement the statewide border recovery initiative, prioritizing the disruption of cartel-driven addiction and the restoration of community safety.
+1. Develop and implement the statewide border recovery initiative through a phased, five-year implementation plan as outlined in section 36-4112, prioritizing the disruption of cartel-driven addiction and the restoration of community safety.

-2. Deploy mobile health clinics to border-impacted counties, with initial priority given to counties within one hundred miles of the international border.
+2. Deploy mobile health clinics to tier 1 border-impacted counties within eighteen months of the effective date of this chapter.

 5. Prioritize services for fentanyl and methamphetamine addiction prevention, reversal and long-term treatment, recognizing these as the primary narcotics driving the border-related overdose crisis.